 Wyeth lost little time getting the organization moving again.
-WABA was in relatively good financial shape, little money had been spent on the newsletter, and membership renewals still rolled in.
+WABA was in relatively good financial shape, since little money had been spent on the newsletter, and membership renewals still rolled in.
 However, WABA faced an enormous backlog of office work.
-Meeting on December 15, the Board decided to turn its cash into work by giving Wyeth the authority to hire a staff member.
+Meeting on December 15, 1977, the new Board decided to turn its cash into work by giving Wyeth the authority to hire a staff member.

-Remembers new Board member Randy Swart, "We were all sitting around thinking, 'where are we going to find someone,' and John (Irwin) said, 'I'll do it."
-Nancy used her new authority to immediately hire John Irwin, one of three candidates for the position.
+Remembers new Board member Randy Swart, ''We were all sitting around thinking, 'where are we going to find someone,' and John (Irwin) said, 'I'll do it.''
+Wyeth immediately hired Irwin, one of three candidates for the position.
 Irwin had done fundraising and research as a staff member of the Metropolitan Washington Coalition for Clean Air, and he used a bicycle for his principal method of transportation.

-More than anyone else, Irwin was responsible for pulling WABA back from the brink.
-He was hired as Office Manager for 20 hours a week for a 3-month period.
-However, he was soon granted the title Executive Director, and his appointment became as permanent.
-Hiring Irwin "was the single best decision I made in WABA," recalls Wyeth.
-"He was the heart -the motor -- of WABA.
+More than anyone else, John Irwin was responsible for pulling WABA back from the brink.
+He was hired as Office Manager for twenty hours a week for a three-month trial period.
+However, he was soon granted the title Executive Director, and his appointment became permanent.
+Hiring Irwin ''was the single best decision I made in WABA," recalls Wyeth. ''He was the heart----the motor----of WABA.
 He thought of projects and he followed through with projects.
-He had the patience to sit there with the Scripto cards and the roaches.
+He had the patience to sit there with the Scripto cards and the roaches."

-Though his paid hours were never increased beyond twenty, "He put in 40, 60 hours.
+Though his paid hours were never increased beyond twenty, "He put in forty, sixty hours.
 He may have walked in the office 10:00 that morning and he'd still be working at midnight," Wyeth said.
+In fact, Irwin kept a cot in the closet and on several occasions he spent the night in the office rather than commute home in the middle of the night.

-Swart, who succeeded Wyeth, recalls, "John was one of the great WABA characters of all times.
+Swart, who succeeded Wyeth as President, recalls, ''John was one of the great WABA characters of all time.
 He did taxes for H&R Block in tax season because he thought he was able to save a lot of people money and that made him feel good.
-He took all the strain out of being president for Nancy and for me."
+He took all the strain out of being President for Nancy and for me."

-Irwin launched an aggressive new membership campaign, setting up membership booths along trails during the weekends.
+Irwin launched an aggressive new membership campaign, setting up membership booths along bike trails during the weekends.
 He also made a list of bicycle fairs and tried to set up booths at each one.

-One of his high priorities was straightening out the membership records, which had become near1y useless.
-Dues were changed to be made payable by calendar year, which would avoid the accounting problems WABA had with a twelve- month membership period.
+One of his high priorities was straightening out the membership records, which had become nearly useless.
+Dues were changed to be made payable by calendar year, which avoided the accounting problems WABA had with a twelve-month membership period.
 Irwin and Wyeth sat down and went through three years of membership records and came up with a smaller, more accurate list.
 Irwin typed the list on Scripto address cards which could be run off on AYH's machine.
+He also straightened up other WABA records and kept a remarkably well organized office.